Sopron: Ancient times-13th century

+In the Iron Age a hilltop settlement with a burial ground existed in the neighbourhood of Sopron-Várhely.

 When the area that is today Western Hungary was a province of the Roman Empire, a city called Scarbantia stood here.
-Its forum was located where the main square of Sopron can be found today.
+The site of its forum is now the main square of Sopron.

 During the Migration Period, Scarbantia was believed to be deserted.
 When Hungarians arrived in the area, the city was in ruins.
 From the 9th to the 11th centuries, Hungarians strengthened the old Roman city walls and built a castle.
 The city was named in Hungarian after a castle steward named Suprun.
 In 1153, it was mentioned as an important city.

 In 1273, King Otakar II of Bohemia occupied the castle.
 Even though he took the children of Sopron's nobility with him as hostages, the city opened its gates when the armies of King Ladislaus IV of Hungary arrived.
 Ladislaus rewarded Sopron by elevating it to the rank of free royal town.